BCIL/Personal-NGS-Cloud/bower_components/angular-oboe/README.md

 i.e: If you want to abort the stream while loading you can call the abort() method (http://oboejs.com/api#-abort-).

 ### done:function
-Callback function which is called when the stream end.
+Callback function which is called when the stream ends or, if your datastream is not closed but streams multiple JSON objects, then this function is called every time a JSON object is parsed, with the parsed JSON as a parameter.

 ## Returned promise
-To use the data in your controller you call the then function of the returned promise.
+To use the data in your controller you call the 'then' function of the returned promise.

 You can pass three functions:

-1. The first one will never be called as the service will not resolve the promise.
-Specify an empty function.
+1. The first function is called after the Oboe stream finishes.
+In some cases however, if the stream has multiple JSON objects, you use the 'done' callback.
+The promise will only be resolved once.
-2. The second function is called when there is an error,
+2. The second function is called when an error occurs,
 3. The third function is called when a JSON object meeting the pattern is received.
-Use this function to add the object to your scope.
+Use this function to add the received object to your scope.

 ```javascript
 angular.module('MyApp')